BackpackGearTest

 I next used the Mirage for three nights on August 5-8, 2009 during a backpack trip from Beckler Ranger Station in Yellowstone National Park to Fish Lake (elevation 6,488 ft/1,978 m) where we set up a base camp just outside the Park boundaries and then hiked into Union Falls.
 Wednesday night after setting up the tent, a thunderstorm rolled in just to give the Mirage a good shower.
 The low temperature Wednesday night was 38 F/3 C. Another thunderstorm paid us a visit just before we reached our planned base camp and I had the opportunity of pitching the Mirage in the wind and rain again.
 The overnight low on Thursday was 36 F/2 C. I also noted a significant amount of condensation build-up on the inside of the Mirage the next morning.
 As if on cue, while we were hiking back to base camp from Union Falls, another thunderstorm hit and it rained a good portion of the night.
 Fortunately, the Mirage was already up and provided me with a place to dry off.
 The low temperature Friday night was near freezing.
 Saturday morning, we could see snow at the higher elevations.

 All three nights, I used a Therm-A-Rest ProLite 4 pad and a Sierra Designs Arrow Rock regular size sleeping bag.
 I kept my extra clothes inside the tent.
 I used the pockets inside the tent to hold my flashlight, bear spray, glasses, etc. Since we were in bear country, all my food and personal hygiene items were stored in a secure location away from the tent.
 My pack was placed on a garbage bag under one of the vestibules.
 My boots were under the other vestibule.
 The Mirage provided ample coverage for all of my equipment.
-However, true to the warning, late on the third night of rain, the moisture started to seep into the Mirage.
-It was dripping in some places and the tent material was simply wet in others.
+However, late on the third night of rain, the moisture really started to build-up inside the Mirage.
+It was dripping in some places and the tent material was simply wet in other places.
 I must add that most of my gear, sleeping bag included, did not get really wet.
 There were some damp spots on my sleeping bag but nothing I couldn't live with.

 The Mirage was next used on August 14-15, 2009 while camping at the Teton Canyon Campground (elevation 6,500 ft/1,981 m) near Alpine, Wyoming for one night.
 The weather that evening was perfect.
 I did not record the overnight temperature.
 On this occasion, I used a regular open foam pad and a regular sized REI Andora sleeping bag inside the tent.
 The open foam pad was practically wall to wall on the floor of the Mirage but otherwise was not a problem.
 There was no condensation build-up inside the tent the next morning.